derhansen/sf_event_mgt/Documentation/ForAdministrators/Installation/Index.rst

 #.
 If you use **registrations for events**, you must follow the instructions regarding the :ref:`cronjob`

 #.
-If you want TYPO3 editors (not admins) to be able to export registrations as a **CSV file**, those users must have a read/write access to the default upload folder (or ``options.defaultUploadFolder`` in User TSconfig)

-#.
 For the **calendar view**, make sure to uncheck the **Disable overwrite demand** setting in the plugin